Component parts and Assembly

 One point that should be born in mind by all owners with MAFS problems, generally owners will complain of the car being sluggish and having no pulling/acceleration power.

-IN this instance although the car is sluggish fuel consumption my be reasonable albeit a lean mixture providing more miles per gallon will eventually cause the valves of the engine to burn.
-It is therefore wise to get the MAFS sorted as soon a you realise there is a problem, remember you cannot always really on the Engine management light showing where the MMAFS is providing the lean mixture to the engine but the car will not run well and power is usually reduced or car stalls etc.
+It is therefore wise to get the MAFS sorted or at least tested as soon a you realise there is a problem, remember you cannot always really on the Engine management light showing where the MAFS voltage is delivering a lean or rich fuel mixture to the engine but the car will not run well and power is usually reduced or car stalls due to the mixture being too rich.

-1. Run the car for a tank or two and then remove one of the plugs, if the plug is sooted up the mixture is rich.(too much fuel is being provided to the engine)
+If you experience this phenomenon and are not happy with the amount of fuel used relative to miles driven, then there are several options:- 1.
+Run the car for a tank or two and then remove one of the plugs, if the plug is sooted up the mixture is rich.(too much fuel is being provided to the engine)

 2. When the engine is warm, get a third party to cup a white cloth over the tail pipe of the exhaust for a minute or so, increase and decrease the revs over that period, apart from a few black smuts the exhaust gases should be free of soot.